 Are e-apostilles a better option to traditional paper apostilles?

 E-apostilles are not a better option than the tried and tested paper equivalent.
-The only advantage electronically issued apostilles have is that they eliminate the need to physically post your documents hard copies to the FCDO or apostille agents.
+The advantage electronically issued apostilles have is that they eliminate the need to physically post your document’s hard copies to the FCDO or apostille agents and are more secure.

 Which countries accept e-apostilles?